Powwow

-A powwow (also pow wow or pow-wow) is a gathering with dances held by many Native American and First Nations communities.
-Powwows today allow Indigenous people to socialize, dance, sing, and honor their cultures.
+A powwow (also pow wow or pow-wow) is a gathering with dances held by many Native American and Canadian First Nations communities.
+Inaugurated in 1923, powwows today are an opportunity for Indigenous people to socialize, dance, sing, and honor their cultures.
 Powwows may be private or public, indoors or outdoors.
 Dancing events can be competitive with monetary prizes.
 Powwows vary in length from single-day to weeklong events.

 In mainstream American culture, such as 20th-century Western movies or by military personnel, the term powwow was used to refer to any type of meeting.
-This usage has been considered offensive and falls under cultural misappropriation.
+This usage is now considered by some Native Americans to be an offensive case of appropriation because of the cultural significance powwows hold.

 History

 The word powwow is derived from the Narragansett word powwaw, meaning "spiritual leader".
-The term itself has variants including Powaw, Pawaw, Powah, Pauwau and Pawau.
-A number of tribes claim to have held the "first" pow wow.
+The term has variants, including Powaw, Pawaw, Powah, Pauwau and Pawau.
+A number of nations claim to have held the "first" pow wow.
 Initially, public dances that most resemble what are now known as pow wows were most common in the Great Plains region of the United States during the late nineteenth and early twentieth centuries, a time when the United States government destroyed many Native communities in the hopes of acquiring land for economic exploitation.
-In 1923, Charles H. Burke, Commissioner of Indian Affairs in the United States, passed legislation modeled on Circular 1665, which he published in 1921, that limited the times of the year in which Native Americans could practice traditional dance, which he deemed as directly threatening the Christian religion.
-However, many Native communities continued to gather together in secret to practice their cultures' dance and music, in defiance of this, and other, legislation.
+In 1923, Charles H. Burke, Commissioner of Indian Affairs in the United States, passed legislation modeled on Circular 1665, which he published in 1921.
+This legislation restricted the times of the year in which Native Americans could practice traditional dance, which Burke deemed as a direct threat to the Christian religion.
+However, many Native communities continued to gather together in secret to practice their cultures' dance and music in defiance of this and other legislation.
 By the mid-twentieth century, powwows were also being held in the Great Lakes region.

 Organization

-Planning for a powwow generally begins months, perhaps even a year, in advance of the event by a group of people usually referred to as a powwow committee.
-Pow wows may be sponsored by a tribal organization, an American Native community within an urban area, a Native American Studies program, or an American Native club on a college or university campus, tribe, or any other organization that can provide startup funds, insurance, and volunteer workers.
+Planning for a powwow generally begins months, perhaps even a year, before the event by a group of people usually referred to as a powwow committee.
+Pow wows may be sponsored by a tribal organization, an American Native community within an urban area, a Native American Studies program, or an American Native club on a college or university campus, a tribe, or any other organization that can provide startup funds, insurance, and volunteer workers.

 Committee

 A powwow committee consists of several individuals who do all the planning before the event.
 If a pow wow has a sponsor, such as a tribe, college, or organization, many or all members of the committee may come from that group.
-The committee is responsible to recruit and hire the head staff, publicize the powwow, securing a location, and recruiting vendors who pay for the right to set up and sell food or merchandise at the powwow.
+The committee is responsible for recruiting and hiring the head staff, publicizing the powwow, securing a location, and recruiting vendors who pay for the right to set up and sell food or merchandise at the powwow.